 Create a loop around Pāpāmoa – cycle (or walk!) along the stormwater reserves and back along the beach (which has been voted one of the best beaches in New Zealand).
 Stop off at Pāpāmoa Beach Plaza for a coffee (or some shopping if you’re that way inclined) and then carry on along the track.
 Hot tip: dogs are welcome here, too!

 Explore Katikati by bike with approximately 20km of off and on-road trails around the area.
 You’ll be treated to beautiful harbour views, the New Zealand’s one-of-a kind Haiku Pathway, Birdwalk sculptures – and the comings and goings of Katikati’s lucky residents.

 The Katikati Trails Development Group are working with the local district council to develop even more walkways and cycleways for the public to benefit from – watch this space!
 For detailed information about the Katikati urban cycle and walking trails, click here.

 Ōmokoroa to Tauranga Cycleway

-This 19km section of trail has been a key development in the Bay of Plenty region for the last few years – as of May 2020, all but a few sections of the trail are open to public.
+This 19-kilometre section of trail has been a key development in the Bay of Plenty region for the last few years.
+As of May 2020, all but a few sections of the trail are open to the public.
 The trail starts in picturesque Ōmokoroa and traverses along the water's edge, over boardwalks and gravel paths, through reserves, and over bridges.
-There’s plenty of opportunities to spot bird life and view some historic Māori sites.
+There’s plenty of opportunities to spot birdlife and view some historic Māori sites.
 The trail finishes up at Carmichael Road in Bethlehem – stop at the shopping centre to refuel.
 For detailed information and trail progress, click here.

 WHAKATĀNE & ŌHOPE CYCLEWAYS